-The Social Thinking trademark-and all of our trademarks-gives us exclusive ownership of these names, which includes us using a trademarked name in any other font/size/color, etc. as "social thinking" or "SOCIAL THINKING," etc. The same holds true to other trademarks we own: Superflex, The Unthinkables, The Thinkables.
-Leah Kuypers, author of The Zones of Regulation®, has a trademark on that name.
-Trademark is an indication of source, and when people see "Social Thinking" or "Superflex," etc., the idea is that they automatically associate the trademark with TSP and therefore associate the work the trademark is being used with (the poster, the book, the conference presentation, etc.) with TSP.
+The Social Thinking trademark-and all of our trademarks-gives us exclusive ownership of these names.
+The same holds true to other trademarks we own: Superflex, The Unthinkables, and The Thinkables.
+Trademark is an indication of source, and when people see Social Thinking or Superflex, etc., the idea is that they automatically associate the trademark with TSP and therefore associate the work the trademark is being used with (the poster, the book, the conference presentation, etc.) to TSP.
 The trademark is indicated by use of the registered trademark symbol after the term, e.g., Social Thinking® or The Unthinkables®.
 (Please note this is not the "TM" symbol.)